 Credit builder loans are similar to secured credit cards, but they don’t require a security deposit.
 A credit builder loan is a secured loan, usually a small amount that you make payments on over 12 months or so.
 Except, you don’t actually receive the loan funds until after you’ve made all the payments.
 Your on-time payments are then reported to the credit bureaus.
 These loans are strictly used to build credit.

 Getting a Credit Card After Bankruptcy

 One of the quickest and best ways to build credit after bankruptcy is with a credit card.
 It may seem counterintuitive since you don’t want to spiral into more debt.
-However, a positive payment history is the most important component of your credit score.
+However, positive payment history is the most important component of your credit score.

 You don’t have to charge all of your expenses on your credit card.
 Instead, start by selecting one bill to pay every month with your credit card.
 Then, immediately pay off the balance.
-As you start to accrue on-time payments, your credit scores will eventually start to increase.
+As you start to accrue timely payments, your credit scores will eventually start to increase.

 Now you might be wondering how to get a credit card if you have a bankruptcy on your credit report.